inceptionev/FMLtest/README.md

 # FMLtest
-Simple test code for Edwin's arduino ventilator setup
+Simple test code for Edwin's STM32 ventilator setup

  Test code with a state machine for running a ventilator setup in closed-loop control mode